edgedb/edgedb/docs/intro/quickstart.rst

   <https://www.edgedb.com/showcase/edgeql>`_, and `Migrations
   <https://www.edgedb.com/showcase/migrations>`_.

-- For a deep dive into the EdgeQL query language, check out the `Interactive Tutorial </tutorial>`_.

-- For an immersive, comprehensive walkthrough of Gel concepts, check out our illustrated e-book `Easy Gel </easy-edgedb>`_; it's designed to walk a total beginner through Gel, from the basics all the way through advanced concepts.

 - To start building an application using the language of your choice, check out our client libraries: